Cat Owners Explain How "Dog People" Often Misread Cat Body Language

 Some people often speak about how cats look evil.
 A Tumblr user, Rabbit In Headlights, shared an explanation, trying to put an end to this silly dispute over cats once and for all.

-“I feel like the reason certain dog-lovers insist cats are evil is because they read their body language as if they were dogs,” Rabbit In Headlights started the explanation and continued by adding “a very basic guide to common ‘mean’ things cats do that actually aren’t mean at all.”
+“I feel like the reason certain dog lovers insist cats are evil is that they read their body language as if they were dogs,” Rabbit In Headlights began the explanation and continued by adding, “a very basic guide to common ‘mean’ things cats do that actually aren’t mean at all.”

 I think we can all agree that both cats and dogs are wonderful pets, and it’s a shame that animal lovers quarrel over this.
-It's always a good time to learn some cat facts though, and today we're talking cat body language courtesy of a cat fan on Tumblr.
+It's always a good time to learn some cat facts, though, and today we're discussing cat body language, courtesy of a cat fan on Tumblr.

 Cat Belly